Sjeiti/ronvalstarnl/src/data/markdown/post_touch-mouse-keyboard.md

 The difficulty is that browsers have no standard to determine input environment.
 Devices may support multiple types of input.
 A user may even switch from one to the other while browsing.

-What's more, the state of a component is often determined by the width of the window, not by feature detection and the width of the component.
+What's more, the state of a component is often programmed to be determined by the width of the window, not by feature detection and the width of the component.

 We do have the [CSS pointer media query](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/pointer) but this is a static mechanism.
 A laptop with a touch screen will have `pointer:coarse` even when using a mouse.